 There are a few important limitations to our study.
 NEFA were only quantified at the baseline visit and as such we cannot investigate whether there were concomitant changes in NEFA and the metabolic measures.
 However, we believe this is a strength for our specific objective, as the chance of reverse causality is reduced given that fatty acid and glucose metabolism pathways are tightly integrated.
 This is also an observational cohort, and there may be some residual confounding we have not considered or that could not be measured.
-Nonetheless, potential covariates were empirically analyzed prior to inclusion into the GEE models to best understand and minimizing potential confounding.
-Finally, our cohort consists of individuals at-risk for diabetes, who are primarily female of European-ancestry and as such our results may not be generalizable to other populations.
+Nonetheless, potential covariates were empirically analyzed prior to inclusion into the GEE models to best understand and minimize potential confounding.
+Finally, our cohort consists of individuals at-risk for diabetes, who are primarily female and of European-ancestry and as such our results may not be generalizable to other populations.
 However, given these limitations, our study also has several strengths, including the longitudinal design and the rigorous statistical techniques and methods applied, which are specifically suited to investigating temporal relationships and to handling the multivariate nature of the data.
 Lastly, our cohort contains highly detailed and comprehensive variable measurements at each collection visit, and has both concentration and mol% data for the fatty acids.

 In conclusion, we found that total NEFA was a strong predictor for lower beta-cell function over 6 years, irrespective of the specific composition of the NEFA fraction.
 While future studies are needed to confirm these findings, our results reinforce the importance of continuing to investigate the role of circulating NEFA concentration on the natural history of diabetes.